Best Keyboard Android Apps for 2026 – AI, Grammar, and More

 • Contact-specific predictions: Some keyboards now learn how you talk to specific contacts

-In my testing, CleverType showed the fastest adaptation to personal style, with noticeable improvements within 3-4 days of regular use.
-SwiftKey was close behind, while Gboard took longer to adapt but eventually caught up.
+In my 2026 testing, CleverType showed the fastest adaptation to personal style, with dramatic improvements within just 2-3 days of regular use.
+Gboard with Gemini was impressively close behind at 3 days, while SwiftKey's Copilot integration took about 4-5 days to fully personalize but delivered exceptional results for Microsoft ecosystem users.

 Setting Up Your Android Keyboard for Maximum Efficiency